eclipse-velocitas/devenv-devcontainer-setup/grpc-interface-support/README.md

 ### Server

 When generating a server SDK, in addition to the SDK package, one or more files (depending on the target language) are auto generated into your application's source directory.
-To instantiate a server with your custom implementation, use the provided factory API to interface with the Velocitas core SDK:
+To instantiate a server with your custom implementation, use the provided factory API to interface with the Velocitas core SDK.

-**Why is one file continuously re-generated and the another file is not?** - One file always contains up-to-date method declarations reflecting the proto state.
-If they change, the source code, which most likely has more LoC, needs to be adapted manually.

 ***C++***